SWCHRS EXECUTIVE COMMITTEE

 Dr. Hilbert lives in Norman, Oklahoma with his wife Lois.

-Thomas L. Hill, Senior Vice President for Student Affairs, Iowa State University
+Thomas L. Hill, Senior Vice President - Emeritus, Iowa State University

 PhD- Counselor Education, University of Florida, 1985